-If your child has an autism spectrum disorder, or ASD, you want to take advantage of as many resources as you can.
-One of those essential tools is an autism spectrum disorder specialist.
+If your child has an autism spectrum disorder (ASD), you want to take advantage of as many resources as you can.
+One of those essential tools is a certified autism spectrum disorder specialist.

 These trained and certified service providers work inside and out of schools to assist children (and adults) with ASD.
 Your child might already interact with one on a regular basis.

-In this article, we’ll go over the benefits of an autism spectrum disorder specialist.
+In this article, we’ll go over the benefits of a certified autism spectrum disorder specialist.
 With these key points in hand, you can make the most educated decisions when it comes to choosing resources for your child.